-At The Greensboro Montessori School, children and their families share in a stimulating and nurturing educational experience, built upon the core values of respect, independence, and responsibility.
+At Greensboro Montessori School, children and their families share in a stimulating and nurturing educational experience, built upon the core values of respect, independence, and responsibility.
 Teachers tailor the classroom experience to each child’s developmental needs, allowing the child to pace herself and simultaneously discover the joy of learning as its own reward.
 Guided by the vision and wisdom of Dr. Maria Montessori, a pioneer in early child development, and supported by a committed community, the Greensboro Montessori School has developed a rich history of nurturing creative, eager learners.
-Today the school serves nearly 300 children in a comprehensive program for toddlers through middle school.
+Today the school serves 250 children in a comprehensive program for toddlers through junior high.

 For over 100 years, Montessori classrooms have been organized around a two or three year developmental cycle of learning, designed to respond to the needs and characteristics of each specific state of a child’s growth, which non-Montessori educators today call differentiated education.
 The Toddler program accommodates children 18 months to 3 years of age.
 The Primary program is for children 3 to 6 years of age.
-Following the “kindergarten year” in the Primary program, children advance to the Lower Elementary program designed for student’s ages 6 to 9 years of age.
-Children ages 9 to 11 are part of the Upper Elementary program.
-The child ends his or her journey in Middle School where the program is integrated with 11 to 14 year olds and addresses the specific cognitive, emotional and developmental needs of this age group.
+Following the “kindergarten year” in the Primary program, children advance to the Lower Elementary program designed for student’s ages 6 to 9 years of age (first to third grades).
+Children ages 9 to 12 are part of the Upper Elementary program (fourth to sixth grades).
+The child ends his or her journey in Junior High where the program is integrated with 12 to 15 year olds (seventh to ninth grades) and addresses the specific cognitive, emotional and developmental needs of this age group.
 As children advance through each level or school, older children become role models for the younger children.
 Teachers set higher expectations for the older children so that they understand the importance of modeling respectful behavior and act as role models for their classmates.

 The Greensboro Montessori School is committed to Montessori philosophy and practice.
 For almost 100 years, Montessori educators have presented a rigorous academic education tailored to prepare children for success in their various cultures.
 Yet, academics is only one part of the curriculum.
 Maria Montessori believed that children should be nurtured to develop according to their individual needs and timetables for growth.
 She also believed that if children were then guided as they explored awareness of themselves, their communities, and the natural world, they would develop into peaceful, fully productive adults who could benefit and steward the world with unprecedented success.
 At GMS we believe: